IgorPTZ/Customer-Registration/README.md

 # Customer-Registration

-Api Rest for learn follows technologies:
+Application is using follows technologies:

 - Spring MVC
 - Thymeleaf